RealEstateCore/rec/OntologyDecisionRecords/ODR 004 Introduction of Space:Wing.md

 ## Context

 With the release of Brick 1.4 the brick:Location domain will be deprecated in favour of rec:Space.
-All specific Brick location classes but brick:Wing are already covered in REC.
-This ODR introduces the building Wing concept in REC for future compatibility reasons.
+All Brick:location classes are already covered in REC except for brick:Wing.
+This ODR introduces the Wing concept in REC for future compatibility reasons.

 ## Decision

-An new class rec:Wing is introduced as subclass to the rec:SubBuilding.
+A new class rec:Wing is introduced as subclass to the rec:SubBuilding.

 ## Consequences